-Digging, harvesting or collecting, attempting to dig, harvest or collect and/or the possession of mussels, oysters, surf (sea or hen) clams or carnivorous snails during this time is punishable by a fine of $500.
+Digging, harvesting or collecting, attempting to dig, harvest or collect and/or the possession of quahogs and carnivorous snails is prohibited and punishable by a fine of $500.
 Please obey all posted signage.

 Permits & Other Documents

-All permits are issued by the City Clerk’s office at City Hall.
+Resident non-commercial permits are issued by the City Clerk’s office at City Hall.
 For office hours, please call (978) 281-9720.
 Be sure to view the Shellfish Resource Packet (PDF).
 Also, Color-Coded Map (PDF), regulations, and ordinances can be also obtained at the City Clerk’s office.
 For information on closures please contact the Shellfish Department 24 hour hotline at (978) 325-5245.
 Non-Residents may apply for a one day or one year (July 1-June 30) non-commercial permit here.
+ALL PERMIT HOLDERS MUST CALL THE SHELLFISH HOTLINE PRIOR TO HARVEST.

 Types of Permits & Fees